About the Global Shapers

 Think globally, act locally.

-Situated in Canada’s national capital, the Ottawa Hub is comprised of emerging and accomplished leaders across the public, private, and non-profit sectors working in finance, technology, management consulting, law, academia, public policy, politics, and entrepreneurship.
-The Ottawa Hub is engaged in projects to foster positive change and sustainable impact locally and internationally.
+Our Ottawa Hub is situated in Canada’s national capital, on the unceded, unsurrendered Territory of the Anishinabe Algonquin Nation.
+The Hub is comprised of emerging and accomplished leaders across the public, private, and non-profit sectors working in finance, technology, management consulting, law, academia, public policy, politics, and entrepreneurship.
+Our Ottawa Hub is engaged in projects to foster positive change and sustainable impact locally and internationally.

 The Hub's recent projects and partnerships include: the MyCanada150 Photo Exhibit; nationwide youth consultations on "The Future of Work" in advance of the 2018 G7 Summit; a Refugee Art Showcase in partnership with Love Without Borders; a Financial Literacy Workshop for local youth; and Impact Jam 613 - a one-day pitch competition focused on addressing local civic issues.is a network of young people driving dialogue, action and change.
 We believe in a world where young people are central to solution building, policy-making and lasting change.